 When your application has been received, BIP SXM records the date and time of receipt, of which you will receive a confirmation.
 The data as stated on the application form is entered in our system.

-Before everything, a check is carried out to see whether your application meets the minimum requirements:
+Before further proceedings, a preliminary check is performed to determine whether your application meets the minimum requirements, which is the first phase of the legal requirements:

 - Is the trademark clearly represented?